dacrands/gatsby-blog/src/pages/08-5-2018-first/index.md

 ## Is Gatsby cheating?

 Pretending I am qualified to have any sort of valuable opinion on this contrived question I am using for click-bait-esque purposes on my first blog post, I would say that the answer is -- *depends*.
+For instance, if you want a Markdown friendly, static site without having to configure Jekyll and learn Ruby, then, no, it is not cheating